-2. Nitrogen-fixing-On some woody plants, specific bacteria induce nitrogen-fixing root nodules.
-Black locust, alder, ceanothus, and Russian olive, for example, are able to fix nitrogen to use in their own growth and for that of other plants in the same area.
-This makes them able to grow on nitrogen-poor sites.
+On some woody plants (typically species in the legume family), specific bacteria induce formation of nitrogen-fixing root nodules.
+Black locust, alder, ceanothus, and Russian olive, for example, are able to transform atmospheric nitrogen into a form that is usable for their own growth and for that of nearby plants.
+This capability enables these species to grow on nitrogen-poor sites.